Managing your assets and debts

 Then click Save and continue

-If you select From an existing account in PocketSmith, you will be able to choose the account to link from the drop-down list.
-You can link a single asset to multiple accounts, for instance, if your mortgage is split up over multiple loans If you select To be tracked as a liability, you will be able to enter the name of the liability, the amount of the debt, whether it is a mortgage, how often is the interest paid and the annual interest rate on the debt
+If you select To be tracked as a debt, you will be able to enter the name of the debt, the amount of the debt, whether it is a Loan, how often the interest is paid and the annual interest rate on the debt.

-When you have added the linked account or liability, click Save
+- When you have added the linked account or liability, click Save

-Once you have added an asset or liability to the Net Worth page, you can edit it at any time.
+Once you have added an asset or debt to the Net Worth page, you can edit it at any time.
 This allows you to change the value, the interest and the accounts linked to the net worth item.

-Head to the Net Worth page ( Reports > Net Worth)
+- Head to the Net Worth page (Reports > Net Worth)

 Update the details as necessary and click Save